bentoml/BentoML/docs/source/concepts/model.rst

     iris_clf_runner.predict.run([[5.9, 3., 5.1, 1.8]])

-To learn more about Runner usage and architecture, see :doc:`/concepts/runner`.
+To learn more about Runner usage and its architecture, see :doc:`/concepts/runner`.

 Model Signatures and Batching
 -----------------------------